yidimopozhibai/Noise-Suppressed-Query-Retrieval/README.md

 #  Learning Where to Embed: Noise-Aware Positional Embedding for Query Retrieval in Small-Object Detection
-- This work still need to be updated.

 ```
 @inproceedings{zeng2026learning,
   title={Learning where to embed: Noise-aware positional embedding for query retrieval in small-object detection},